Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 4. Vinyl Mugs and Socks

-5. Digital Artworks and Printables
+5. Digital Artwork and Printables

 This is one category that will always be popular on any online marketplace.
-Kids love all kinds of toys, including handmade wooden toys, slime, and Play-Doh, to name just a few toy categories that do particularly well on this platform.
+Kids love all kinds of toys, including handmade wooden toys, slime, and Play-Doh, just a few toy categories that do particularly well on this platform.

 7. Kids Clothing